jyo3003/ScoreCraft/README.md

 #### Installation Steps:

+If you have Java already installed on your device you can skip this step

 1. Install Java: Visit the [Java SE Downloads](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) page and download the appropriate JDK installer for your operating system.
 Follow the installation instructions.

-2. Install Spring Boot: Spring Boot can be added as a dependency to your project using tools like Maven or Gradle.
-Alternatively, you can set up a new Spring Boot project using [Spring Initializr](https://start.spring.io/) and import it into your development environment.

 ### 3. MySQL (Database)